-Tonight – January 18, 2016 – as night begins, the waxing gibbous moon, star Aldebaran and Pleiades star cluster are found high in the sky.
+Tonight – January 8, 2017 – as night begins, the waxing gibbous moon, star Aldebaran and Pleiades star cluster are found in the eastern sky.
 Aldebaran shines as the brightest star near the moon, though the moonlit glare might make it difficult to see the tiny, dipper-shaped Pleiades cluster tonight.
 In spite of the moonlit glare, you can always use binoculars to gaze at the Pleiades – also called the Seven Sisters – near tonight’s moon.

 You might have an easier time spotting Aldebaran, the brightest star in the constellation Taurus the Bull.
 Aldebaran represents the Bull’s fiery red eye.
-It’ll be shining in the moon’s glare on January 18.
-Then tomorrow evening, the moon will occult Aldebaran on January 19.
+It’ll be shining in the moon’s glare on January 8.

 You really need a moonless night to see the constellation Taurus the Bull in all his starlit majesty.
 Once the moon drops out of the evening sky toward the month’s end, you can use three stars of Orion’s Belt to star-hop to Aldebaran and the Pleiades cluster.

 The moon, Aldebaran and Pleiades are highest up for the night tonight around 9 p.m. local time.
 The threesome will be high in the south as viewed from mid-northern latitudes, yet rather low in the northern sky as seen from temperate southern latitudes.